mordock/browser-technologies-1920/README.md

 My case was to make a questionnaire which can be continued later on.
 It also needed to contain several question types.

 ## description
 This web app is a simple questionnaire which you can continue by saving the given link after pressing save.
 This will fill in all the answers you can already given and keep everyting empty which you haven't.
+You can also see the person who used the web app before, this is updated after every questionnaire.

 ## 8 features
 * No images: I dont use images so this is not a problem